Practical founder guide v1

 FiduciaryAccounting or corporate-services provider that often helps with bookkeeping, filings, payroll, or tax coordination.

-References and Review Status
+References and review status

 These links anchor the guide to public sources.
 They do not replace a Luxembourg professional review for a real incorporation or regulated activity.

-Source checked
+Source checked 29 Jun 2026

 Business creation journey